Skip to main content

 Things you can do to manage obesity include:

-Managing obesity will improve your quality of life.
-It will also cut your risk of weight-related health problems.
+Managing obesity can improve your quality of life.
+It will also reduce your risk of weight-related health problems.
 It's not just about losing weight.

-You may also need other treatments for obesity.
+Your healthcare team may also offer you other treatments for obesity.

 These can include: